Skip to main content

 The largest source of aluminum in municipal solid waste (MSW) is aluminum cans and other packaging.
 Aluminum is also found in durable and nondurable goods, such as furniture and appliances.

 This web page is a brief summary of aluminum material-specific data.
-For more comprehensive information, see the 2018 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, check out the 2018 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page: